Pure Heroine Tour: Development

-When asked what front of house sound Lorde wanted on stage, Philip Harvey mentioned that she opted to have a "big, loud and dynamic" audio for her set.
+When asked what front of house sound Lorde wanted on stage, Philip Harvey mentioned that she opted to have "big, loud and dynamic" audio for her set.
 Drummer Ben Barter was responsible for activating samples on a Roland SPD, an electronic drum percussion instrument.
 His set included a variety of microphones such as the Shure SM52A, a Sennheiser e904, two overhead AKG C414 microphones, a Shure SM81 microphone for hi-hat drums as well as a Shure SM57 for snare drums.
 The public address system (PAS) uses the JBL Vertec VT4889, 18 floor-stacked subwoofers, a Shure UR Wireless Microphone System, a Sennheiser G3 IEM as well as Dolby Lake Processors.
 Harvey also mentioned that the use of auxiliary send through various instruments at low information helped to modify the aux master for each song.

 Harvey said that Lorde was not partial to selecting microphones so they tried several to see which would complement her vocal range.
 They tried a Telefunken M80, a Sennheiser MD431, and a Heil PR35 microphone with no success.
 However, Harvey said that during European promotional tours, Lorde used the Shure Beta58.
 She also opted to have the level of her backing vocals match her vocals live onstage.
-Brett Taylor, a monitor engineer, called Lorde's in-ear mix "idiosyncratic", saying it is rare when singers chose to display their vocals "almost underneath the backing vocal tracks."
+Brett Taylor, a monitor engineer, called Lorde's in-ear mix "idiosyncratic", saying it is rare when singers choose to display their vocals "almost underneath the backing vocal tracks."
 Lorde and her band use Sensaphonic in-ear monitors; her band also utilizes d&b M2 floor monitors.